hellohighlow/Album-Manager/README.md

 # Album-Manager
-A mail box manager made in java
+An album collection manager made in java

+Check javadocs for more info